 Successful entrepreneurs don’t have a flawless track record of success.
+You don’t build a net-worth like Ben Mallah overnight.
 In fact, many of them have significant — and in some cases, massive — failures in their past.
 What distinguished these folks from the vast majority of others that you’ll never hear or read about, is that they bounced back and refused to quit.
 The moral to this story?
 The most important skill in the entrepreneurial world isn’t raising capital or developing strategic partnerships.
 It’s being resilient.

 You know those legitimate and professional investors on Shark Tank?
 They represent a tiny portion of the venture capital world.
 For the most part, it’s populated by consultants who have little or no money of their own, and shifty, sketchy, and altogether untrustworthy players who prey on unsuspecting, naive entrepreneurs who fall for flashy presentations and get caught up in the hype machine.
 Entrepreneurs who know when to walk away survive.
 Those that don’t, well, fail.